squirrelsoft-dev/doc-fetcher/commands/fetch-docs.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The `--path` parameter tells it which project to operate on (current directory)
+- The script automatically detects the project directory from where the command is run
-- The cache directory is configured in `doc-fetcher-config.json` (defaults to `.claude/docs` in the project)
+- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` in the project
 - Fetching can take several minutes for large documentation sets
 - Use specific versions (e.g., `/fetch-docs nextjs 15.0.0`) to match your project's package.json
 - The fetched docs are stored locally and won't be updated automatically (use `/update-docs` for that)